Restaurant: Simba’s Grill

 - Marinated and grilled chicken skewers served with rice – $22

-- This is a staple starch common in East African cuisine.
+- This is a staple starch common in East African cuisine made of maize flour (

 - A tomato based reddish brown curry mixed with spices.